philsturgeon/phil.tech/source/2017-07-20-my-vision-for-a-perfect-world-in-api-specification.html.markdown

 So, this is the sort of thing that happens when you rely on vendor extensions.
 I know that - and so does the CSS community - but this route is forced upon anyone during this v2.0 to v3.0 gap.

-Those oddities aside: so long as Open API v3.0 comes out soon, and the tooling supports it quickly, these weird quirks wont matter.
+Those oddities aside: so long as OpenAPI v3.0 comes out soon, and the tooling supports it quickly, these weird quirks wont matter.

 <ul>
   <li>